Yingge District: Transportation

 The best mode of transportation for visiting Yingge is the train from Taipei for a half-hour ride which is available every hour.
 From Yingge railway station, easy walking to reach Ceramic Street enables visitors to experience the small town charm and local snacks.
 Merchants open at 9 am, and it is recommended to arrive at 10am.

-New Taipei Metro's Sanying line will serve the district in the future with five stations: Yingge Station, Ceramics Old Street, Guohua, Yongji Park, and Yingtao Fude.
+New Taipei Metro's Sanying line serves the district with five stations: Yingge Station, Ceramics Old Street, Guohua, Yongji Park, and Yingtao Fude.